MTayyab10/How-to-Start-a-Start-up/README.md

 # How to start a StartUp

-       Startup are different than normal companies.
+       Create a company, Startup are different than normal companies.

 ## Description